CST BLOG: Lab Expectations

 All Posts

 Historically, the ISG15 protein hasn’t been thoroughly investigated by researchers.
 We know it can function as a cytokine outside the cell and is involved in inflammatory response.
-Inside the cell it can act as a post-translational modification, influencing function and activation.
+Inside the cell, it can act as a post-translational modification, influencing function and activation.
 It has been implicated in one rare genetic disorder, ISG15-deficiency, which can have serious effects among the small population afflicted.
-Now however, new data suggests that this is another big potential target of interest in the ongoing fight against COVID-19.
+Now, however, new data suggests that this is another big potential target of interest in the ongoing fight against COVID-19.

-Specifically, the publication of the article Papain-like protease regulates SARS-CoV-2 viral spread and innate immunity”1 provides evidence of ISG15’s* significance.
-We now know that the coronavirus has two different proteases: the main protease and the papain-like protease (PLpro).
+Specifically, the publication of the article “Papain-like protease regulates SARS-CoV-2 viral spread and innate immunity” provides evidence of ISG15’s* significance.
+We now know that the coronavirus has two different proteases: The main protease and the papain-like protease (PLpro).
 Both proteases are required for processing viral polyproteins to generate a functional replicase complex and enable viral replication.
 The PLpro has also been implicated in the cleavage of proteinaceous post-translational modifications on host proteins, which serves as an evasion mechanism against host antiviral immune response.

 SCoV2-PLpro (COVID-19) and SCoV-PLpro (SARS) share an 83% sequence identity yet exhibit different preferences for host substrate; SCoV2-PLpro favors cleavage of the ubiquitin-like interferon-stimulated gene 15 protein (ISG15), whereas SCoV-PLpro predominantly targets ubiquitin chains.
 During infection, SCoV2-PLpro contributes to the cleavage of ISG15 from interferon responsive factor 3 (IRF3) and attenuates type I interferon responses.

 Using GRL-0617 (a cell penetrant and potent inhibitor) to inhibit SCoV2-PLpro impairs the virally induced cytopathogenic effect, maintaining the antiviral interferon pathway, and reducing viral replication in infected cells.
-These findings reveal a potential dual therapeutic strategy in which targeting of SCoV2-PLpro could suppress SARS-CoV-2 infection and promote overall antiviral immunity.
+These findings reveal a potential dual therapeutic strategy in which targeting SCoV2-PLpro could suppress SARS-CoV-2 infection and promote overall antiviral immunity.

 The data show some differences between SCoV2-PLpro and SCoV-PLpro, showing how differing affinity for ISG15 between these two proteases can influence our antiviral immunity.
 These findings highlight a possible explanation why SCoV2 is spreading much faster and heavily compared to SCoV.
 In addition, in the future this knowledge can be used for a potential therapeutic strategy.
 ISG15 and ubiquitin can act as post-translational modifications on proteins, and after treatment with trypsin, mediate protein cleavage, leaving behind the k-ε-gg motif.

-Cell Signaling is proud to support the research of the Radoshevich laboratory in studying Covid-19 in vivo.
+Cell Signaling is proud to support the research of the Radoshevich laboratory in studying COVID-19 in vivo.
 Of course, more research in this space is necessary.
 Discovering new ISG15-modified proteins is difficult.
 If you use an antibody for analysis (classic immunoprecipitation followed by mass spectrometry) you will pull down just the free ISG15 that is in the cell.
-Using PTMScan® Ubiquitin Remnant Motif (K-ε-GG) Kit #5562 you can focus only on the ISG15 linked to other proteins.
+Using PTMScan® Ubiquitin Remnant Motif (K-ε-GG) Kit #5562, you can focus only on the ISG15 linked to other proteins.

-References
+Select References

-Shin D, Mukherjee R, Grewe D, et al. Papain-like protease regulates SARS-CoV-2 viral spread and innate immunity.
-Nature.
+1. Shin D, Mukherjee R, Grewe D, et al. Papain-like protease regulates SARS-CoV-2 viral spread and innate immunityNature.
 2020;587(7835):657-662. doi:10.1038/s41586-020-2601-5

-Zhang Y, Thery F, Wu NC, et al. The in vivo ISGylome links ISG15 to metabolic pathways and autophagy upon Listeria monocytogenes infection.
-Nat Commun.
+2. Zhang Y, Thery F, Wu NC, et al. The in vivo ISGylome links ISG15 to metabolic pathways and autophagy upon Listeria monocytogenes infectionNat Commun.
 2019;10(1):5383.
 Published 2019 Nov 26. doi:10.1038/s41467-019-13393-x

 *Interferon-stimulated gene 15 (ISG15) is a 17 kDA secreted protein that, in humans, is encoded by the ISG15 gene.
 ISG15 is induced by type I interferon (IFN) and serves several roles, acting as both an extracellular cytokine and an intracellular protein modifier.
 ISG15 is linked covalently by its C-terminal LRLRGG motif to lysine residues on newly synthesized proteins.
 This process, termed ISGylation, is catalyzed by a series of conjugating enzymes.

-Related Posts
+Recent Posts

-Alexandra Foley Apr 24, 2024
+Alexandra Foley Sep 24, 2024